quantmind/d3-view/docs/model.md

 ### model.$child ([object])

-Crate a child model with prototypical inheritance from the model.
+Create a child model with prototypical inheritance from the model.
 ```javascript
 var a = d3.viewModel({foo: 4});
 var b = model.$child({bla: 3});